An Introduction to Classical Latin

 - Learning the father language of all Romantic languages (Italian, Spanish, Portuguese, French).
 This is an excellent gateway language to learning many new languages in the future.

 - Learning the etymology of thousands of English words which derive their meaning from Latin.

 - Learning the mechanics of a new language will help students come to a better understanding of grammar in their own language.

 - Short 3-7 minute lectures for each lesson

 - Document accompanying each lesson subject, which includes 10-15 vocabulary word list

 - Sentences to translate from Latin to English and English to Latin

-- Self-test exams every three chapters
+- Self-test exams every five chapters

 - Answer key for exams and translation exercises